How to delete W3 Total Cache plugin? Are you serious?

 Great.
 The next thing we need to check is the .htaccess file.
 Just open the file in the editor.

 In my case, the .htaccess file is a clean one!

 If you see any codes added by W3 Total Cache plugin, simply remove those codes and save the file.

 NOTE: Always be careful while playing with the WordPress core files.
 We recommend you take a complete website backup before editing the files.
 This can be done from your cPanel or using any backup plugins like BackupBuddy.

-Once you have done these steps, your blog is now free from the W3TC plugin and their files.
+Once you have done these steps, your blog is free from the W3TC plugin and its files.
 You could install any other caching plugin that you’d like to the blog, configure it!